Hu Jia (activist): Illness

+Hu was thought to be suffering from a liver condition.
 In April 2010, Hu's family got to know that he was sent to prison hospital for medical check of symptoms suspected to be liver cancer but no information of the medical report was released to his family.
 Hu's wife Ms Zeng requested for the detailed medical report but was denied access.
 She and Hu's mother requested for medical parole but the prison administration rejected by saying that Hu's disease is not liver cancer, and he might not be released for medical care even if he had liver cancer.

 On April 7, Ms Zeng published an open letter on Internet, requesting medical parole of Mr. Hu.
 Shortly later, Ms Ai Xiaoming and Ms Cui Weiping, two renowned university professors who are also active in human rights activities, published an open letter on Internet, appealing public support for Ms Zeng's request of medical parole of Mr. Hu.
 In less than 10 days, over 700 people endorsed the open letter through email and web forms.

+Hu was released from custody on June 26, 2011.
+He was diagnosed with acute pancreatitis.